Hello. My name is Judith.

 I work in user experience research, design and strategy.
 Sometimes I consider myself being a business therapist treating diseases with empathy, curiosity and passion. ツ

-I’m familiar with the various aspects and methodologies of planning and conducting qualitative research and applying the human-centered design process.
+I’m familiar with the various aspects and methodologies of planning and conducting (mostly qualitative) research and applying the human-centered design process.

 Are you aware of an UX issue?
 Great!
 I can help you find another one.
 I may even reveal a few other challenges to add to your list.
 And yes, I do also support in finding solutions.

 User Need Identification

 I observe users, their environments and processes in order to understand behaviours, motivations and goals.

 I analyse products and markets and discuss new ideas with potential target users to see if concepts are valuable and relevant.

 I document key insights and make them actionable for different stakeholders.

 I evaluate and iterate usability aspects to increase design quality and user satisfaction through iterative approaches.